-After a few days, I managed to tear myself away from my lounger and hire a car with a driver for a day trip with some friends.
-I wanted to go back to a place I’d visited on my first trip to Bali twenty years ago: Gunung Batur.
+After a few days, I managed to tear myself away from my villa in Seminyak for a Bali day trip with some friends.
+I wanted to go back to a place I’d visited on my first trip to Bali twenty years before: Gunung Batur.
 Gunung (or Mount) Batur is an active volcano in central Bali that rises dramatically from inside a massive caldera.
 It’s a stunning place that’s absolutely worth a visit.

 The drive to Mt.
-Batur takes a few hours from the Seminyak (beach) area and there are many places of interest along the way such as temples, silver and batik factories, picturesque rice terraces and an astonishing number of handicraft stores and art galleries – indeed the road from Batubulan to Tegallalang (about 12 kilometres) has got to be one of the longest stretches of handicraft shops in the world.
+Batur (map) takes a few hours from the Seminyak/Kuta area and there are many places of interest along the way such as temples, silver and batik factories, picturesque rice terraces and an astonishing number of handicraft stores and art galleries – indeed the road from Batubulan to Tegallalang (map), about 12 kilometers long, has got to be one of the longest stretches of handicraft shops in the world.
 The number of stores selling rock and wood carvings, jewellery, paintings, glassware, furniture and batik is simply astounding.
 It can be quite overwhelming if you want to find something here – the town of Ubud (Bali’s cultural centre) is a better bet for a leisurely shopping experience.

 We arrived at Kinatamani, the hamlet at the edge of the Batur caldera, right in time for lunch.
 We sat out on the deck and took in the magnificent view of the volcano and the caldera lake.
 We watched as the clouds rolled in like a massive wave over the caldera rim and into the basin.
 Simply breathtaking.

 The Sacred Water Temple